mikeizbicki/chajda/README.md

-# chajda
+# Chajda: multilingual full text search in postgres

 Chajda (from the Korean 찾다, meaning to find) is a postgres extension and corresponding python library for highly multi-lingual full text search in postgres.
-It has 3 primary goals:
+It has 4 primary goals:
 1. support a large number of languages
+1. support advanced queries based on synonyms
-1. correct, including maintain ACID-compliance
+1. maintain ACID-guarantees
-1. fast
+1. be fast

 Currently 58 languages are supported, which is significantly more than other full text search engines like:
 ElasticSearch ([35](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lang-analyzer.html)),